aeternity/protocol/consensus/miner_signalled_consensus.md

 Any implementation of channels needs to ensure that the network reasonably settles on whether to activate the new consensus protocol before accepting or producing off-chain transaction payloads.

-The reference implementation of the node is meant to implement this specification. **TODO Not implemented yet.**